ShukantPal/Lufram/README.md

 Lufram is an Android app that switches wallpapers periodically.
 It has two modes - periodic and dynamic.
 A periodic configuration will setup timers to switch wallpapers after an interval.
 Dynamic mode would adjust its interval so that each image starts at a specific time in the day, covering all wallpapers in 24 hours.

+I've added a special feature - the timeline.
+It shows you when a wallpaper would be set; it is limited in its ability, have any ideas?

 ## Screenshots

 <p align="center">